Backcountry Information for the Northern Adirondacks

-WARNING: Wilderness conditions can change suddenly.
+WARNING: Backcountry conditions can change suddenly.
 All users should plan accordingly, including bringing flashlight, first aid equipment, extra food and clothing.
 Weather conditions may alter your plans; you should always be prepared to spend an unplanned night in the woods before entering the back country.
 Back country hiking trails can be rugged and rough-they are not maintained as park walkways-wear proper footwear!

 Report back country emergencies, such as lost or injured hikers, and wildland fires to the DEC Forest Rangers at 518-891-0235.

 Adirondack Canoe Route/Northern Forest Canoe Trail

 - The Adirondack Canoe Route is part of the 740-mile Northern Forest Canoe Trail (NFCT) (leaves DEC website) which links the waterways of New York, Vermont, Québec, New Hampshire and Maine.